Here you will find an introduction to the best Burma Myanmar Dive Sites all within easy reach from Phuket

 The corals and underwater terrain is often quite rugged, but you are normally rewarded with some big fish.
 These are usually various Sharks and Sting Rays.
 There are also some of Big Pelagic Fish such as Manta Rays and Whale Sharks.
 Macro lovers can also expect to see a huge variety of Nudibranchs, Frog Fish, Harlequin Shrimps, Ornate ghost Pipe Fish and Sea Horses to name a few.

-Liveaboard Diving at the Burma Myanmar Dive Sites
+Liveaboard Diving to Burma / Myanmar

 Most Liveaboards leave from Phuket / Tab Lamu.
 Additionally, as the distances involved are large, the top dive sites are sometimes more than 100km apart.
 The Liveaboard Trip may also dive the Similan / Surin Islands as part of the trip.
 So you could actually get the best dive sites of Burma, The Similans and Surin.
 However, whilst the marine life is similar to that of Thai waters, there are many differences and the number of dive boats is very small compared to Thailand.
 Consequently a typical Burma Liveaboard trip would usually be between 4-10 days.